 It was difficult to readjust to the changes between those moves.
-Even with my father's paygrade, as the youngest of six and my mother as a homemaker we didn't have much to live on.
+As the youngest of six and my mother as a homemaker we didn't have much to live on.
 I remember my parents constantly being behind on credit card payments as they stretched to give us simple things like shoes and jackets.
 I later learned that my dad also aspired towards business and entrepreneurial things which did help my business spirt and computer skills growing up.

 I taught myself HTML and some simple programming, I built my own computers, played lots of video games and learned the intricacies of MSDOS and how to change the config.sys and autoexec.bat so I could get video games like DOOM working.
 I won several high school competitions within the state for my knowledge of computers.

-I went to college in Denver, got a degree in Computer Art and Animation.
-My first career was working on the FAA.gov's website which only lasted a half a year.
-I met my first mention and still great friend and business partner Marc Overman at a Rich Dad Poor Dad, Cashflow 101 game and quickly turned my attention to flipping homes.
+I went to college in Denver, got a degree in Media Art and Animation.
+My first job after college was working on the FAA.gov's website which only lasted a half a year.
+I met my first mentor and still great friend and business partner Marc Overman at a Rich Dad Poor Dad, Cashflow 101 game and quickly turned my attention to flipping homes.
 I worked two jobs at that time, commuting into Washington DC and then knocking on doors to buy homes.
 Through his mentoring and working on my interpersonal skills, I refined my introverted nature and explored the world of door to door sales.
-Over that time I bought and sold over $50 million in real estate.
+Over that time I bought and sold 75 properties - over $50 million in real estate.

-When the real estate market crashed, I didn't lose much money but I did lose a career.
+When the real estate market crashed, I lost my business and a career.
 I spent several years as a freelance consultant to the same banks that I was working on when I was flipping homes.
-I learned a ton about project management and also learned I'm a great relationship manager but not a great people manager.
-I also managed billions of dollars of real estate during this time.
+I learned a ton about project management and also learned I'm a great relationship manager.

 I reentered the entrepreneurial world in 2011 (my second time).
 I invested in a risk-free trial campaign manager (I didn't know what I was getting into).
 At first, it was great, then it sucked, I spent the next 6 years learning and growing my understanding of the industry and forming friendships and alliances.

-In 2017 I launched a men's grooming brand and it was quickly successful however as any business venture it came with many challenges and setbacks.
+In 2017 I launched a men's grooming brand - Beard Czar.
+In 2016 it was the largest men's grooming brand in the world.
+As any business venture it came with many challenges and setbacks.

-I really found my passion in 2017 where I continued the trade show ADSUM for it's second year and launched a mastermind where members of my tribe learn and grow together instead of "going it alone."
-I love creating experiences for people and found a real passion in ADSUM and LEGENDS and it's my pure joy to facilitate and grow those which allows me to see the instant gratification in person on someone's face.
+I really found my passion in 2017 where I continued the trade show ADSUM for it's second year and launched a mastermind (ECOM LEGENDS) where Ecommerce Entrepreneurs grow together instead of "going it alone."
+I love connecting, teaching and helping others grow their businesses and found a real passion in ADSUM and ECOM LEGENDS.